-This document explains how the British Hen Welfare Trust uses your personal data when it is collected via any means.
+This page explains how the British Hen Welfare Trust (BHWT) as a Data Controller, processes your personal data.
 If you have any concerns regarding our use of your data please contact us by emailing email@example.com or calling 01884 860084.

 In addition to the above, we collect information automatically about your visit to our website.
 Please see our About Our Cookies page for more details.

 We keep your information for as long as you are a supporter.
 When you make a donation we have to retain your information in line with financial regulations.
 If you have rehomed hens we are required by DEFRA to retain your contact details so that we can contact you in instances such as an Avian Influenza Outbreak.

 Who we share your information with

 In order to conduct our business we engage various third parties to provide systems and services.
 These are listed here and you can read more about their own privacy policies in their websites:

 The following third parties process your information outside of the European Union and have appropriate safeguards in place to protect your data: * MailChimp * WordPress